How to Extract Jewelry Memo Data to Excel

 Industry GuidesJewelryExcelmemo accountingconsignment inventoryGIA report tracking

-If you need to extract jewelry memo to Excel, treat the memo as a control document first and a payable later.
+If you need to turn a jewelry memo into Excel, treat the memo as a control document first and a payable later.
 The useful spreadsheet is not just a list of stones.
-It is a live memo register that captures who sent the goods, which item is which, what date the memo came in, what the due-back deadline is, and what happened to each line afterward.
-In practice, the fields that matter most are the memo number, supplier, GIA report number where present, the 4Cs, asking price, and recall date, because those are the details that determine identity, pricing context, and the next action.
+It is a live memo register that captures who sent the goods, where each item is, what deadline applies, and what happened to each line afterward.

 This matters because small jewelry businesses often make the same mistake twice.
 First, they log memo goods as though they are already purchased inventory.
 Then, when the supplier invoice arrives later, they book the same economic event again.
 The result is inflated stock, distorted payables, and a messy audit trail that gets harder to unwind once stones move between showcases, client viewings, setters, and returns.